camilne9/election_analytics_blog/README.md

 In this post I consider the effect of incumbency on US Presidential election.
 Specifically, I look at how increases in federal spending by state between election cycles affect the two-party popular vote results in those states.
 (10/4/2020)

 ## [The Air Game](posts/air_game.md)
 This post explores the effects of campaign spending on advertising on the US Presidential election.
-In particular, I use historical trend in how spending differences between parties in swing states affects the result in those states and I use that to make a prediction about the 2020 election.
+In particular, I use historical trends in how spending differences between parties in battleground states affects the result in those states and I use that to make a prediction about the 2020 election.
 (10/11/2020)